-In the current version, the calculation of the reflection point is changed, and the simplex is not reflected toward the direction of the geometrical centroid but towards a weighted centroid, where the weigths are assigned on the basis of the objective fuction value.
+In the current version, the calculation of the reflection point is changed, and the simplex is not reflected toward the direction of the geometrical centroid but towards a weighted centroid, where eas the weights are assigned on the basis of the objective fuction value.
 This allowes for a more accurate estimator of the gradient, which ensures a much more efficient search in multidimensional feasible spaces.

-For more details, the reader may refer either to the original work of Efstratiadis (2001) and Efstratiadis and Koutsoyiannis (2002), or to the tutorial style introduction of HyetosR package. eas bestpar A vector containing the best set of parameters found. bestval The value of fn corresponding to bestpar. nfeval Number of function fn evaluations. niter Number of iterations taken by algorithm. ftolpop Fractional convergence tolerance of population generated at the last iteration. рор The population generated at the last iteration.
+For more details, the reader may refer either to the original work of Efstratiadis (2001) and Efstratiadis and Koutsoyiannis (2002), or to the tutorial style introduction of HyetosR package.